Drugs and alcohol

 Harassment and Misconduct team

-The Harassment and Misconduct team are the University’s recommended first point of contact for any student who has been impacted by violence, abuse, bullying, harassment or discrimination.
+You can contact the University’s Harassment and Misconduct team if you have been affected by violence, abuse, bullying, harassment or discrimination.
 This includes any incidents of alcohol or drug-related violence, including drink and needle spiking.
 The specialist team offer confidential support and information to help you choose what next step feels right for you.

 Residence Life Wardens